 Such an error, whether intentional or not, fans the flames of

 misinformation spread by Palestinian apologists.
-The Post plays a
+The Post

 vital role in framing American perceptions about the unfolding developments

 in the Mideast, not just for the public-at-large, but also for other